-There are new laws in force in New South Wales relating to spitting and coughing because of the COVID-19 pandemic.
-These laws may result in very serious penalties.
+Currently there are laws in force in New South Wales relating to spitting and coughing due to the COVID-19 pandemic.
+Breaking these laws may result in very serious penalties.

 COVID-19 & laws on spitting and coughing